miguelusque/artificial-intelligence-nanodegree/01_sudoku/README.md

 ![Sudoku cover](https://raw.githubusercontent.com/miguelangel/artificial-intelligence--sudoku/master/cover.jpg)

-In this project, an AI will be implemented to solve the Sudoku game.
+In this project, an AI agent will be implemented to solve the Sudoku game.

 The agent will make use of the following techniques: